 The Outstanding Service Project awards program was created in 1994 to recognize NHS and NJHS chapters that make significant school or community service contributions at the local level.
 Applications are accepted between July 1–November 1.
-Ten NHS and 10 NJHS projects will be recognized each spring.
+Up to Five NHS and up to five NJHS projects will be recognized each spring.

 o Chapters must have been affiliated with the national office during the previous school year and must have current affiliation with the national office to be considered.

 o Chapters may submit only one application.
 Multiple projects will not be considered.

 o Projects must have taken place during the previous school year (between August 1–June 30) and must be complete at the time of application.